 The terms of the Group's various credit and/or project finance agreements for its China, Japan and Brazil businesses, including secured bank loans and notes, require it to comply with a number of customary financial covenants, such as in Japan, negative pledge, pari passu ranking, continued business, prohibition of amendments to material documents, restrictions on indebtedness, maintenance of loan-to-value and debt-service coverage ratios and mandatory redemption upon disposal of assets.
 These covenants may limit the Group's flexibility in its operations, and breaches of these covenants could result in defaults under the instruments governing the applicable indebtedness.
 If the Group were to default under its covenant provisions and were unable to cure the default, refinance its indebtedness or meet its payment obligations, it would have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
-The Group a material adverse effect on its business, financial condition, results of operations and prospects.
+If the Group were unable to refinance its indebtedness at maturity or meet its payment obligations, it would have a material adverse effect on its business, financial condition, results of operations and prospects.
 The Group could be required to sell one or more logistics facilities at times or under circumstances that reduce the Group's return on those assets.
 In addition, if the maturing debt were secured, the lender may foreclose on the property securing that indebtedness.